f5devcentral/f5-agility-labs-Next/docs/class1/module6/lab6c1-highlight_efficiency_gains.rst

 Benefits
 =========

 #.
-Central Management as standard management model, as compared with instnace by instance management with optional bolt-on Central Management with BIG-IQ
+Central Management as standard management model, as compared with instance by instance management with optional bolt-on Central Management with BIG-IQ
 #.
-Simplied addition of new instances via Central Manager
+Simplified addition of new instances via Central Manager
 #.
-Central Management can orchestrate upgrade of HA pair (upgrade standby first, initiate failover, upgrade original active, automatic failback if desired); rollback if upgrade fails.
+Central Management can orchestrate upgrades of HA pairs (upgrade standby first, initiate failover, upgrade original active, automatic failback if desired); rollback if upgrade fails.

 Summary
 ======